TedDaBigDawg/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 3-listfiles is listing out the files in the current directory in long format

 Script 4-listmorefiles is listing all the file including hidden files in the current directory in long format

+Script 5-listfilesdigitonly is displaying current directory contents with user id and group id of all files in long format